stiatragul/maba.org.au/content/alre/grants/index.md

 To be eligible, grants can only be handled by organisations that hold Australian Taxation Office Deductible Gift Recipient (DGR1) endorsement (covered by Item 1 of the table in section 30-15 of the Income Tax Assessment Act 1997).
 Further documentation may be requested during the selection process to confirm an organisation’s eligibility.
 ​
 ## ​Application
-The application form can be found on the ALRE website and should be submitted by 1 March 2022 by email to Marianne.Horak@csiro.au
+The application form can be found on the ALRE website and should be submitted by 1 March 2023 by email to Marianne.Horak@csiro.au.

 ## Selection Process

-The applications will be assessed by the Scientific Advisory Committee and a recommendation with applications to be funded from the ALRE will be made to the trustee in April 2022.
-Successful applicants will be advised by the trustee by 30 June 2022 and the grant will be disbursed to the eligible beneficiaries.
+The applications will be assessed by the Scientific Advisory Committee and a recommendation with applications to be funded from the ALRE will be made to the trustee in April 2023.
+Successful applicants will be advised by the trustee by 31 May 2023 and the grant will be disbursed to the eligible beneficiaries.

-For queries please contact Marianne Horak Marianne.Horak@csiro.au  Tel.
-0417494389
+For queries please contact Marianne Horak at Marianne.Horak@csiro.au or via telephone 041749438.

 Please download the application form here: [Application Form ](https://drive.google.com/file/d/1Gg6Whnp2kmfPY69AFhJsxGBWM0ZAc79P/view?usp=sharing)